• Blog

 The German Data Privacy Mindset

 Such horrifying recent history has deeply scarred German public consciousness.
-Today, surveys show that the issues of privacy, data protection, and data security provoke far stronger reactions from German citizens than in other countries as far flung as India, China, Britain, and the US.
+Today, surveys show that the overlapping issues of data privacy and data security - which form the basis of data protection - provoke far stronger reactions from German citizens than in other countries as far flung as India, China, Britain, and the US.
 They were also concerned about online data privacy long before it became a common watercooler talking point roughly halfway through the last decade.

 If you’ve spent any time with Germans, you may have noticed.
 Most will use pseudonyms for social media profiles, making them undiscoverable on sites like Facebook that others use for the very purpose of finding long-lost friends.